Bhavik1603/Java-Tools/Setter Getter Generator/README.md

 public float grades;
 }
 ```
-and compiled it with following command:
+and compiled it with the following command:
 ```bash
 javac Student.java
 ```
-This command created a class file named as *Student.class*
+This command created a class file named *Student.class*

 Now to create Setter-Getter code, write the following command in the command prompt
 ```bash